Some people just can’t have their morning cup without adding sweet condiments to it.

 There is a large variety of differently flavored Torani keto-friendly syrups that you can choose from.

-When it comes to flavor, they are sweeter compared to DaVinci ones.
+When it comes to taste, they are sweeter compared to DaVinci ones.

-Torani’s zero-calorie and zero-carbohydrate syrups are also a bit more expensive compared to the first entry.
+Torani’s zero-calorie and zero-carbohydrate syrups are also a bit more expensive compared to the second entry.

 Nevertheless, it’s many keto coffee lovers’ go-to brand.